Water Supply Monitoring Program

-Water is supplied to our customers' properties through a network of underground water pipes.
-As part of our maintenance program we regularly check the condition of our water pipes, however sometimes pipes can be leaking for a while before we become aware of the problem, wasting our precious water supply.
+Water is supplied to a customer’s' property through a network of underground pipes.
+As part of our maintenance program, we regularly check the condition of our water pipes.
+However, sometimes pipes can be leaking for a while before we become aware of the problem, wasting our precious water supply.

 One way we're identifying leaks is through our Water Supply Monitoring Program.

 About 500 new water meters are being installed across our underground water supply pipes over the coming years.
 Just like the water meters that read how much water you use at home, these meters track how much water is flowing through our water supply pipes.

 Our water supply monitoring stations are approximately 40cm wide and long, and 50cm high.
-They are connected to above-ground transmitters that are sending water flow data back to Yarra Valley Water by radio signal.
+They are connected to above-ground transmitters that are sending water flow data back to Yarra Valley Water by mobile phone signal.
 The transmitters are solar powered and are contained within small plastic pillars that we’re permanently installing on public land such as nature strips.

 The installation process

-Our contractor typically installs each water supply monitoring device over two days of work, usually 2-7 days apart.
+Typically, our contractor installs each monitoring device over two days of work, usually two to seven days apart.
 These works involve:

 - Digging a small pit in the nature strip to uncover an existing water supply pipe

-- confirming the pipe’s location and the size of pipe
+- Confirming the pipe’s location and the size, as well as other underground services

 - Setting up temporary safety fencing around the pit.

-- temporarily shutting off the water supply to some nearby properties
+- Shutting off the water supply to some nearby properties, temporarily

 - Installing the device on the pipe

-- filling the pit back in again with soil and fitting the plastic cover
+- Filling in the pit with soil and fitting the plastic box

 - Turning on the water supply

 - Cleaning up the work area.

-A brief water supply shutoff will be required for some nearby houses.
-People will be notified in advance about any water supply disruptions.
+If a brief water supply shutoff is required for some nearby houses, impacted customers will be notified in advance of any water supply disruptions.

 You might see Yarra Valley Water and our contractors visiting the site from time to time throughout the year to test the instrumentation.

 If you have any questions or feedback about the program or installations, please contact the Project Manager, Bryce Mcgowan on 9872 1530.